-Emily Wang joined Perkiomen School in the summer of 2017.
-Prior coming to the school, Ms. Wang worked as a Behavioral Specialist Consultant in psychological agencies and outpatient programs.
+Emily Hui joined Perkiomen School in the summer of 2017.
+Prior coming to the school, Ms. Hui worked as a Behavioral Specialist Consultant in psychological agencies and outpatient programs.
 She has experiences of working with adolescents with various mental health diseases and behavioral issues.
 She also worked as a therapist in emotional support class and special education class in public school settings.
-Ms. Wang emphasizes the inherent health and well-being of the students she works with and utilizes a range of interventions to assist students with challenges that arise on their young journey.
+Ms. Hui emphasizes the inherent health and well-being of the students she works with and utilizes a range of interventions to assist students with challenges that arise on their young journey.
 Coming from a diverse background, she also connects international students and local students to promote a healthy multicultural community.

 At Perkiomen School since 2017

 - Crisis intervention

 Office and Hours: